Environment Canada issues heat warning for Edmonton | News

 Environment Canada issues heat warning for Edmonton

-Things are heating up in Edmonton, literally.
-Environment Canada has issued a heat warning for the city, with high temperatures lasting into the weekend.
+Environment Canada has issued a heat warning for Edmonton, with high temperatures lasting through to the weekend, so don’t put those fans away just yet.

-Daytime highs of 29°C or hotter combined with overnight lows of 14°C or warmer are expected to continue through Saturday.
+Daytime highs of 29°C or hotter combined with overnight lows of 14°C or warmer are expected to continue through to Thursday.

 - See also: